Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

 ```js
 dsWidget.unsubscribe("stateUpdated");
 ```
+### Types of events

+#### a) Initialized event

-Types of eventsa) Initialized eventThen a capture form is initialized the  _initialized_ event is emitted with the following structure.
+Then a capture form is initialized the  _initialized_ event is emitted with the following structure.
 Where  _minWidth_ & _minHeight_  represent the minimum size of the form that has been created.

 ```